ABOUT THE PRESS

 The mission of the press is to promote New Queer Literatures as they reflect current queer voices.
 We especially want to discover the unpublished work of our queer community and make their voices heard.
 The press is also interested in republishing lost queer works, which have been out of print for decades.

-EDITORIAL BOARD: Clayton Delery, Chair John d'Addario Michael Joseph Bonnet Charles Canada Antonio Gonzalez Michael Meads Frank Perez Seth Stewart
+EDITORIAL BOARD: Clayton Delery, Chair John d'Addario Michael Joseph Bonnet Charles Canada Antonio Gonzalez Kenneth Holditch Michael Meads Seth Stewart

 The Cult of the Mask: Or, The Strange and Delectable Tale of Life among the Sybarites